 We take a multi-faceted approach towards crop biofortification.
-Our research focuses not only on how plants absorb nutrients, but also the factors that affect nutrient bioavailability in edible parts of plants.
+Our research focuses on how plants absorb nutrients as well as the factors affecting nutrient bioavailability in edible parts of plants.
 We are also interested in understanding the nutrient decreases that occur under elevated carbon dioxide and determining if certain biofortification strategies can counteract those decreases.
 Our biofortification research can be broken down into three major themes:

-- Nutrient uptake and transport – plants use a variety of molecules to mobilize iron (Fe) and zinc (Zn) in plant tissues and to absorb them from soils.
+- Nutrient uptake and transport – plants use a variety of molecules to mobilize iron (Fe) and zinc (Zn) in plant tissues and to absorb these nutrients from soil.
 A key molecule underpinning Fe and Zn movement in all higher plants is nicotianamine, a non-protein amino acid that chelates and solubilizes transition metals.
-We have produced Fe and Zn biofortified rice plants by increasing the activity of the rice nicotianamine synthase (NAS) genes and are working on a similar approach in wheat.
-We recently discovered that wheat has at least 21 NAS genes in its large, hexaploid genome.
-Read more – Johnson et al. 2011, Kyriacou et al. 2014, Bonneau et al. 2016.
+We have produced Fe and Zn biofortified rice and wheat through constitutive expression of the rice nicotianamine synthase 2 (OsNAS2) gene.
+We have also discovered that wheat has at least 21 NAS genes in its large, hexaploid genome.
+Read more – Johnson et al. 2011, Kyriacou et al. 2014, Bonneau et al. 2016, Beasley et al. 2019.

 - Nutrition and climate change – The Earth’s atmospheric carbon dioxide concentration is expected to reach 550 ppm CO2 by 2050.
 This represents a large increase from today’s concentration of 400 ppm CO2 and will have major effects on the growth and physiology of terrestrial plants.
 Numerous studies have demonstrated that Fe and Zn concentrations will significantly decrease in C3 grains and legumes under the elevated atmospheric carbon dioxide concentrations predicted for 2050.
 We are analysing Fe and Zn dynamics in rice and wheat plants under ambient and elevated CO2 to uncover why these nutritional decreases occur, and to pinpoint strategies that may help counteract them.
 Read more – Johnson 2013.